chris1111/HP-ProbookEliteBook-Package-Creator-Clover/README.md

 - Device Option --- LAN/WLAN Switching disable
 - FastBoot disable

+### SIP Security and Gatekeeper must be disable to Build the Package and create the USB Install drive.

 ### To use this program you will have to boot on a fresh installation with the Create Install Media HP Laptop tools.
 -  « IMPORTANT » without adding file aml (DSDT.aml), (SSDT.aml) in  /EFI / CLOVER / ACPI.
 - Boot macOS Only with the two files that are present SSDT-IGPU.aml, SSDT-HMF.aml.